-The perfect summertime dish is this roasted baby potato salad with snappy green beans, tossed in a whole grain mustard vinaigrette.
+The perfect summertime dish is this a warm potato and green bean salad tossed in a whole grain mustard vinaigrette.
 MORE, PLEASE.

-There is something about potato salad that makes everything better.
+There is something about this potato and green bean salad that makes everything better.
 Example: last summer, in the throes of ‘I-Have-A-Newborn’ Survival Mode, I attended a birthday party in the park.
 It was my first solo venture out of the house with both children, and my son was just 3 weeks old.

 Beyond the under-eye concealer I had caked on for the event, I was breastfeeding him through his first growth spurt, which made me constantly hungry.

 A large picnic table full of party food and treats was decorated with a fluttering birthday pennant and studded with icy buckets of white wine and cold beer for the adults, juice boxes for the kids.
 Burger smoke wafted up from the grill.